Eligibility for Financial Aid

 Please review Withdrawal and its impact on Financial Aid and the student Summary of Federal Requirements Regarding Financial Aid & Student Withdrawal for further information about the BCC and financial aid refund policies.
 If there are circumstances preventing a student from completing the semester, the student needs to officially withdraw from BCC and should contact the Enrollment Center.

-Withdrawal from a Class affects Eligibility (Student Completion Rate)
+Class Withdrawal Affects Eligibility (Student Completion Rate)

 Withdrawals, failures or incomplete classes may jeopardize your eligibility.
 It's wise to assess the demands in your life (family, work, etc.) and enroll in only as many courses as you're sure you can successfully complete.
 Finish what you start and you can be sure that your financial aid will remain available for you.
 Federal guidelines require that a quantitative component be included in the college's Satisfactory Academic Progress policy.
 That means that a student receiving financial aid must successfully complete attempted courses.
 The college's Student Completion Rate policy requires that you complete your program within a 150% time frame.
 If you fall below the College's Student Completion Rate, you may lose your eligibility for financial assistance.
 Refer to the paragraph below on Satisfactory Academic Progress.